bradym05/VoldexCodeTest-Repository/README.md

 -PaycheckMachine increments player's money and resets money available for collection when touched. <br />
 -Player's receive their paychecks via one core loop every 5 seconds instead of indiviudal loops for each tycoon. <br />
 -Pad purchase attempts fire an event to the player to animate the pad. <br />
--Pads are destroyed after 5 seconds to give player's time for animation. <br />
+-Pads are destroyed after 5 seconds to give player time for animation. <br />

 CustomSignal:<br />

 -OOP Signal Class to replace use of BindableEvents<br />
 -Creates easy to use "signals"<br />
--Signals have a "Connect" method accepting a callback function and returning a connection class<br />
+-Signals have a "Connect" method accepting a callback function and returning a connection class.<br />
--Connection class can be disconnected just like a RBXScriptConnection<br />
+-Connection class can be disconnected just like a RBXScriptConnection.<br />
--Signals can be fired to run all callback functions with any arguments<br />
+-Signals can be fired to run all callback functions with any arguments.<br />
--Signals can be destroyed to disconnect all connections<br />
+-Signals can be destroyed to disconnect all connections.<br />
--Connections can be automatically disconnected after firing using Once() -Wait can be used to connect using Once() and yield until fired
+-Connections can be automatically disconnected after firing using Once().<br />
+-Wait can be used to connect using Once() and yield until fired with an optional MaxTime parameter.<br />

 InterfaceHandler (UiHandler refactored):<br />

 -Updates money count based on leaderstats. <br />
 -Animates money count value on change. <br />
+-Sets up buttons from the interface container frame. <br />
+-Buttons open a popup frame which has the same name. <br />
+-Buttons may have custom animations via children with attributes which are used as the tween goal. <br />
+-Popup is closed if the open frame button is pressed again. <br />
+-Popup switches frames if open and a seperate button is pressed. <br />

 Animations:<br />